 |Skill Option #4||4 Skills per term: Roll four times for 9+ each throw.|

-Note on LL and TL: Note that the GM should review the Law Level and TL of a character's homeworld when skills are awarded.
-For example, it is unlikely that Laser Carbine can be taken as a Gun Combat skill on Aramis if the character is in a civilian career.
-Aramis' TL is high enough to allow laser weapons, but the planet's Law Level prohibits their use.
+Note on LL and TL: The referee should review the Law Level and TL of a character’s homeworld when skills are awarded.
+For example, it is unlikely that Laser Carbine can be taken as a Gun Combat skill on Aramis if the character is in a civilian career; Aramis’ TL is high enough to allow laser weapons, but the planet’s Law Level prohibits their use.

-Basic and Advanced CharGen Compatibility: Also note that characters generated using advanced chargen typically finish the process with more skills than a character created using basic character generation.
+Basic and Advanced CharGen Compatibility: Characters generated using advanced chargen typically finish the process with more skills than a character created using basic character generation.
 MegaTraveller introduced two simple rules that equalizes the two character generation methods in the form of the Extra Skill rule and the Special Duty rule (below).

-Extra Skill: Per the rule on pg.
-15 of the MegaTraveller Player's Manual, if any roll for commission/position, promotion, or special duty is exceeded by 4+ points, then an extra skill is awarded that term.
+Extra Skill: Per the rule in the MegaTraveller Player's Manual, p.15, if any roll for commission/position, promotion, or special duty is exceeded by 4+ points, then an extra skill is awarded that term.

 Special Duty: Each term, a character may roll Special Duty.
 If successful, the character is awarded an extra skill that term.
-This is the same rule from MegaTraveller Player's Manual, pg.
-14.
+This is the same rule from MegaTraveller Player’s Manual, p.14.

 During character generation, careers provide four tables from which to skills are obtained: the usual Personal Development table, Service Skills table, Education table, and Advanced Education table (that can only be used for characters with EDU 8+).